 That way you’ll know that by the end of the process the language is really finalized and isn’t going to need a lot of changes.
 It’s particularly important to integrate feedback from impassive employees into this process.
-This will ensure that new policies and procedures won’t have unintended impacts on existing workflows, and will be enforceable, and useable in all the situations that they’re meant to be applied in.
+This will ensure that new policies and procedures won’t have unintended impacts on existing workflows, and will be enforceable, and usable in all the situations that they’re meant to be applied in.

-How do we evaluate what we already have in place?
+Question #5: How do we evaluate what we already have in place?
 08:22

-I think that that’s something that really does need to be done regularly.
+That’s something that really does need to be done regularly.
 And ideally, the way you want to go about that is by collecting feedback about policies and procedures on an ongoing basis.